stablekernel/aqueduct/source/docs/http/resource_controller.md

     An endpoint should either take a single object or a list of objects, but not both.
 If the request body is a JSON list and the bound variable is not a list, a 400 Bad Request response will be sent (and vice versa).
 Declaring a body binding of the appropriate type validates the expected value and aids in automatically generating an OpenAPI specification for your application.

 Note that if the request's `Content-Type` is 'x-www-form-urlencoded', its must be bound with `Bind.query` and not `Bind.body`.

+!!! tip "Key Filters in Bind.body()"
+      Filters can be applied to keys of the object being read.
+Filters can ignore keys, require keys or throw an error if a key is found.
+See more [here](../http/request_and_response.md).

 ### Property Binding